 Who is eligible?

-• Not have more than £10,000 savings or access to other capital that could fund your planned activity
+• Savings: You don’t have more than £10,000 in savings or other funds that could cover your activity.

 This support is categorised as Band 3.
 Full eligibility criteria can be found here.
 We strongly recommend you read these before making an application.

-Beyond this, to receive this award you have to:
+Beyond this, to receive this support you have to:

 • Be able to deliver the activities we’d be supporting you for within 6 months of receiving the funds